italia389/CXL/ReadMe.md

 Installation is very straightforward.
 Change to the root of the source directory and do one of the following:

     On Linux:
-        $ sudo ./cxl-1.0.0.sh
+        $ sudo ./cxl-1.1.0.sh

     On macOS:
-        $ open cxl-1.0.0.pkg
+        $ open cxl-1.1.0.pkg

-This will install the CXL (static) library and C headers into `/usr/local`.
+This will install the CXL static library and C headers into `/usr/local`.

 Features
 ========